 Today, there are two main ways to transcribe your business phone calls.
 One is easy.
 The other — a bit more complicated to set up.
 Let’s look at the details of each option.

 The first and easier way?
 If you subscribe to a service like OpenPhone, you get a business phone solution for all your business calls and texts that can save you hours and automate specific workflows.
 OpenPhone offers automatic AI-generated transcriptions of any recorded call within a few seconds after the call ends.
-If you’re a Premium subscriber, you get automatic summaries of each call.
+If you’re a Business plan subscriber, you get automatic summaries of each call.
 Your team members can look at these summaries and quickly get up to speed.
 We’ll dive a bit deeper into how this works further on in the article.

 Without AI transcription built into your call recording software, you would have to use both a call recording software and a separate call transcription solution.
 This more complicated process would require you to oscillate between your call recording and transcription solutions, and the 4-step process would look like this:

 - Record the phone call in your call recording software.

 - Download the file to your desktop and upload it to your transcription service or app.

 - Once the transcription has finished generating, check to make sure it’s correct.

 - Store the call to your files and share it with your team.

 With OpenPhone, you don’t need to complete these extra tedious steps — the process is fully automated.